-In Summer 2016 she returned to Glyndebourne Festival Opera, which including singing the part of Elsie Suddaby in Ralph Vaughan Williams Serenade to Music with Vladimir Jurowski conducting the London Philharmonic Orchestra.
-In August and September 2016, with revivals in winter 2016 and 2017 she will sing Berta in Rossini’s Il Barbiere di Siviglia with the Münchener Kammeroper.
-Operatic performances include Ginevra/Ariodante for Tristan & Associates and Katja/O.H.I.O for the Deutsche Oper Berlin, further roles include Gilda/Rigoletto, Sophie/Der Rosenkavalier and Konstanze/Die Entführung.
+In 2017 Suzanne returned to Glyndebourne Festival Opera, singing as the 1st Soprano Soloist/Semi-Chor in Brett Dean’s Hamlet, prior to this she sang Lady Sapphir/Patience with English Touring Opera throughout the UK.
+In 2016 she sang the part of Elsie Suddaby in Ralph Vaughan Williams Serenade to Music with Vladimir Jurowski conducting the London Philharmonic Orchestra and created the role of Berta in Rossini’s Il Barbiere di Siviglia with the Münchener Kammeroper directed by Tristan Braun.
+Further operatic performances include Ginevra/Ariodante for Tristan & Associates and Katja/O.H.I.O for the Deutsche Oper Berlin, further roles include Gilda/Rigoletto, Sophie/Der Rosenkavalier and Konstanze/Die Entführung.

 Suzanne has recently given song recitals for the Barenboim Excellence Foundation in Berlin, Liedfestspiele Rüedlinger in Switzerland and Bieberstein Castle in Saxony with pianist Jonathan Ware and the Sonorizzonte concert series in Schloß Nymphenburg, Munich.
-With Panaretos Kyriatzidis she has debuted at Oxford Lieder Festival and London Song Festivaland they have further upcoming recitals at St. John’s Smith Square and the Barber Institute of Fine Arts.
+With Panaretos Kyriatzidis she has debuted at Oxford Lieder Festival and London Song Festival.
+They gave further recitals at St. John’s Smith Square, London and the Barber Institute of Fine Arts, The University of Edinburgh, The University of Aberystwyth and Boston, Lincolnshire.
 Suzanne sings a range of song repertoire including much Mozart, Haydn, Schubert, Schumann, Mendelssohn, Liszt, Berlioz, Brahms, Wolf, Strauss, Boulanger, Debussy, Poulenc, Messiaen, Britten, George Crumb, Oliver Knussen and many more.

 Oratorio engagements include The Messiah for the St. Magnus Festival conducted by Martyn Brabbins, Orff’s Carmina Burana, Poulenc’s Gloria, Fauré’s Requiem, Brahm’s Requiem, Bach’s St. John Passion, St. Matthew Passion, Christmas Oratorio and B Minor Mass and Mendelssohn’s Elijah.

 Growing up in Cheshire in the UK, Suzanne played the piano and cello from the age of 6, also singing and dancing in local choirs and musical theatre groups.
 Later she performed lead roles as part of National Youth Music Theatre (NYMT), played the cello in Trafford Youth Orchestra, and twice won Beswick Senior Musician of the Year as a pianist.
 Whilst reading for her Bachelor of Music (Hons) at the University of Edinburgh, Suzanne studied voice with Patricia MacMahon and spent a year on exchange at the Università degli Studi di Milano.
 She recently completed a Masters in Gesang at the Hanns Eisler Academy of Music in Berlin studying with Thomas Quasthoff and Wolfram Rieger.
-Suzanne is mentored by sopranos Norah Amsellem, Laura Claycomb and Laura Aikin and is currently having lessons with Andreas Talarowski and Lioba Braun.
+Suzanne is mentored by sopranos Norah Amsellem, Laura Claycomb and Laura Aikin and is currently having studying with Sami Kustaloglu.
 Alongside music, Suzanne is passionate about languages, fluent in Italian and German.

 Thank you for taking the time to look at my website.